There is a lot to consider when determining what retirement living option is

 Most Recent Posts

-Partnering with Michael and Anna Olson At Seasons, we understand how important it is to serve quality food that our residents love to eat.
-To further demonstrate this commitment, Seasons is partnering with celebrity chefs Michael and Anna Olson.
-Since 2001 Michael has been a Chef Professor at Niagara College’s Canadian Food & Wine Institute. […]
+At Seasons, we understand how important it is to serve quality food that our residents love to eat.
+To further demonstrate this commitment Seasons launched its partnership with celebrity chef couple Michael and Anna Olson in 2018.
+A bit about them Since 2001 Michael has been a Chef Professor at Niagara College’s Canadian Food & […]